awabasif1/gyrobot/BUILD_GUIDE.md

 At runtime, this is the entire story, repeating continuously, many times per
 second:

-1. **See** — a USB camera on your laptop/desktop captures a frame, a custom CUDA kernel preprocesses it on the GPU, and a TensorRT-optimized model detects the target (a ball, a person, whatever you choose).
+1. **See** — a camera on the Jetson Nano captures a frame, a custom CUDA kernel preprocesses it on the GPU, and a TensorRT-optimized model detects the target (a ball, a person, whatever you choose).
-2. **Decide** — the detection's position is turned into a lean-angle offset and a turn-rate value, smoothed so it doesn't jump around frame to frame, and sent to the Arduino Mega over USB serial.
+2. **Decide** — the detection's position is turned into a lean-angle offset and a turn-rate value, smoothed so it doesn't jump around frame to frame, and sent to the Arduino Mega over a UART serial link (Jetson GPIO TX/RX pins ↔ Mega TX/RX pins).
 3. **Move** — the Mega takes that command and adds it to its own, much-faster internal balance loop (reading the IMU and running PID at 200–500Hz), driving the motors to both stay upright *and* lean/turn